njaalf/discnorm/README.md

 discnorm
 ==========

-This package contains an implementation of a the bootstrap test for underlying non-normality propsed by Foldnes and Gronneberg (Structural Equation Modeling, 2019).
+This package contains an implementation of a the bootstrap test for underlying non-normality proposed by Foldnes and Gronneberg (Structural Equation Modeling, 2019).

 How to install